GLOBAL MARKETS-Wall St stocks fall, oil rises as China drops quarantine rule | Headlines

 GLOBAL MARKETS-Wall St stocks fall, oil rises as China drops quarantine rule

-U.S. Treasury yields rose after economic data that showed the advance goods trade deficit for November narrowed to $83.35 billion from the prior month's $98.8 billion, while a separate report pointed to continued struggles for the housing market as home prices fell under rising mortgage rates.
-Oil pared gains as some U.S. energy facilities shut by winter storms began to restart after the commodity earlier hit a three-week high as China's latest easing of COVID-19 restrictions spurred hopes of a recovery in demand.
+U.S. Treasury yields rose after data showed the advance goods trade deficit for November narrowed to $83.35 billion from the prior month's $98.8 billion, while a separate report pointed to continued struggles for the housing market as home prices fell under rising mortgage rates.
+While oil pared gains as some U.S. energy facilities shut by winter storms began to restart, the commodity had earlier hit a three-week high as China's latest easing of COVID restrictions spurred hopes of a recovery in demand.

 - Country: